Rekulous/CloneCord-Bot/README.md

 Before you get started, you need [Python](https://python.org) 3.7 or later to run this script.
 Below are some extra things you need to download / install too:

 - **[GClone](https://github.com/donwa/gclone)** - Run the shell / batch script if you are on Linux to install, or add the `gclone.exe` file to your system PATH variables if you are on Windows.
 I think putting the script in the same directory as GClone in Windows will work as well.
+- **[AutoRClone](https://github.com/xyou365/autorclone)** - GClone requires service accounts.
+To generate and manage them, use AutoRClone.
+You can then configure GClone using the service accounts.
 - **Pip requirements** - In the folder of this GitHub Repository, run `pip install -r requirements.txt` and wait for the Python requirements are finished installing

 ## How to run the bot